mariosggg/Project_Amea/README.md

 # Project_Amea

-We welcome people with disabilities in Heraklion, Crete
+Tourism and Disability:An online platform for people with disabilities